hamadmarri/C_Coroutines/README.md

 The algorithm is a do-while loop until no more coroutines are not done yet it is a round-robin scheduler.
-Duff's device is used to inline the do-while and the for loop within the switch cases, so if longjmp from children coroutines (i.e. do_stuff1 and do_stuff2) to this function, the switch will continue from case 1
+Duff's device is used to inline the do-while and the for loop within the switch cases, so if longjmp from children coroutines (i.e. print_numbers or print_letters) to this function, the switch will continue from case 1

 I am using a struct that holds coroutines informations
 ```C